Being Prepared for the Road Ahead

 Putting It All Together

 I left the side of the road that day thanking God for His provisions.
 Obviously I was successfully back on the road, but there was so much more.
 I was given enough wisdom to successfully communicate my need, and God covered my shortcomings giving inspiration to my helpers.
-I only wanted to borrow the needed tool, instead I got several skilled workers to change the tire for me.
+I had only wanted to borrow the needed tool; instead I got several skilled workers to change the tire for me.
 And, let’s not forget I was able to get safely to the side of the road on a completely flat tire.

 When life throws obstacles at you, don’t give up.
 Ask God what potential provisions He has available for you.
 We are not like those without God and without hope.
 We are more than overcomers.
 In every situation and circumstance in our lives, we have hope.
 Take time today thanking God for how He has provided and is providing for you.
 Don’t give up on those things for which you are praying.
-Press in for your answer.
-God has good in store for you.
+Press in for your answer, for God has good in store for you.